jps27CSE/RxLocate-STIP/README.md

 ## Features

-### Effortless Location Search
+- **Effortless Location Search:**
-Quickly find marking points on the map that show which locations have prescribed which medicines and how many times.
+  - Quickly find marking points on the map that show which locations have prescribed which medicines and how many times.

-### Comprehensive Drug and Division Insights
+- **Comprehensive Drug and Division Insights:**
-Utilize the drug search feature to see a list of divisions, detailing how many times each doctor has prescribed a specific drug.
-With the drug and division search, view district data on a map, showing which doctors prescribed which medications based on division.
+  - Utilize the drug search feature to see a list of divisions, detailing how many times each doctor has prescribed a specific drug.
+  - View district data on a map, showing which doctors prescribed which medications based on division.

-### Detailed Medicine Data and Downloads
+- **Detailed Medicine Data and Downloads:**
-Access comprehensive data on each medicine, including details of prescriptions by doctors.
-Download this data as an Excel file for streamlined analysis and reporting.
+  - Access comprehensive data on each medicine, including details of prescriptions by doctors.
+  - Download this data as an Excel file for streamlined analysis and reporting.

 ## Technologies Used